niklasprobul/multi_cohort_microbiome/README.md

 This git repository contains all code used in the analysis.

 ## Instructions

+### Environment
+The environment to run the code can be created by using `conda create --name <env> --file requirements.txt`.
+The requirements.txt file is only valid for conda and will fail if you use it with pip.

 ### Running the experiments
 By running all cells of `central_analysis.ipynb` or `central_analysis.py`, you will be able to reproduce the results of the paper.